 Space Requirements and Efficiency – Due to the smaller space requirements for induction heating, this technology lends itself to bench-top/work cell environments and in-line semi or fully automated processes.
 In addition Induction Heating technology is energy efficient.
 And power consumption to create the output power is minimal and in idle.
 Besides, stand-by conditions power consumption is greatly reduced since the power is only on when utilizes the system for the intended process.

 Environmentally Friendly – Induction heating is an extremely clean heat.
-Also it does not produce harmful emissions or loud noise.
-Furhter more, it does not heat the environment or area outside the work coil, since it only generate the heat in the heated work piece.
+Also, it does not produce harmful emissions or loud noise.
+Furthermore, it does not heat the environment or area outside the work coil, since it only generates the heat in the heated workpiece.
 Thus induction heating assists in creating more favorable working conditions.

 How hot does the induction coil get?

 The induction coil is cool to the touch and the heat that builds up in the coil is constantly cooled with circulating water.

 Can you use induction heating to braze steel parts in a nitrogen atmosphere?

 Yes, you can, but the nitrogen has to be clean and have a low dew point.

 Can diamond bits be brazed with induction heating?

 Sure, in fact, induction heating is preferable for diamonds bits because it works so quickly.
 The longer the diamond remains at heating temperature, the faster it degrades.
 So we recommend atmospheric brazing in a vacuum atmosphere for the best results.

 When is it better to use the indirect heat of an induction furnace instead of direct induction heat?